n4xwe/Odroid-N2-Scripts/README.md

 LinHPSDR, by John Melton, G0ORX, is an excellent standalone SDR Console that works with a variety of radios.
 It uses the WDSP library for signal processing.
 Script runtime time on an Odroid N2 is approximately 15 minutes.

-SDR Ionosonde, A Python implementation of Ionosonde TxRx code that was written by Juha Vierinen.
-This (n2-uhd_ionosonde.sh) is a BASH script that installs a Python script interface to the Ettus Research USRP products.